Archdiocese of Luxembourg: Situation

 The archdiocese is not a metropolitan see, having no suffragans.

 At the end of 2010, the archdiocese estimated its membership at 396,500, out of a total population of 502,000, and reported that it had 275 parishes, 151 diocesan priests, 56 religious priests, 6 permanent deacons, 70 religious brothers and 566 religious sisters.
 However, the numbers of Catholics actually attending Mass is on the decline, as reflected by amalgamations of parishes and deconsecrations of churches.
+In 2020, membership was given as 457,000 people; it was also noted that the number of nuns had halved.

 The state and Catholic Church in Luxembourg have a relationship where they recognise each other's autonomy, while still engaging in different forms of cooperation.
 This cooperation is governed by the Luxembourg Constitution, and various laws and conventions.
 There is a certain degree of collaboration in the social-charitable and educational sectors between both actors: the Church provides religious education in public schools, private schools are part-financed by the state.
 The state also pays the salaries of the ministers of the main Christian churches as well as the Jewish community.

-Currently under discussion [when?] is the disestablishment of the Church in Luxembourg, whereby the State would cease to hold financial responsibility for the Church.
+Currently under discussion is the disestablishment of the Church in Luxembourg, whereby the State would cease to hold financial responsibility for the Church.

 A 1996 survey (not a census) reported Catholics 88%, including the royal family; Protestants and similar 1%; other religions 1%; no religion 9%; no reply 1%.

 Since 1994 the Polish community regularly has masses in the churches of Esch-sur-Alzette and Ingeldorf.